pola-rs/polars-book/user_guide/src/timeseries/temporal_groupby.md

 See [the API pages](https://pola-rs.github.io/polars/py-polars/html/reference/api/polars.DataFrame.groupby_dynamic.html) for the full range of time periods.

+#### `truncate` parameter

-The `truncate` is a Boolean parameter that affects the datetime value for each group in the output.
+The `truncate` parameter is a Boolean variable that determines what datetime value is associated with each group in the output.
 In the example above the first data point is on 12th December 1980.
 If `truncate = True` (the default) then the date for the first year in the annual average is 1st January 1980.
 However, if `truncate = False` then the date for the first year in the annual average is the date of the first data point on 12th December 1980.

+## Using expressions in `groupby_dynamic`

 In the snippet below we create a `date range` with every **day** (`"1d"`) in 2021 and turn this into a `DataFrame`.